top of page

 Plastics Recycling Misses

-There's no "silver bullet" for the plastics recycling problem.
-But here's what could help in the future.
+There is no "silver bullet" for the plastics recycling problem, but here's what could help in the future.

-Odds are, the next soda bottle you buy will be on this planet long after you're gone.
-That can be a jarring thought, particularly if you're someone who recycles.
+Oddly, the next soda bottle you buy will be on this planet long after you're gone.
+That can be a jarring thought, particularly if you recycle.

-Recycling a plastic bottle might seem easy: Chuck it in that blue bin and move on with your day.
-Rest easy knowing that bottle will go on to see multiple incarnations in the future.
-The problem is, though, there's more to that bottle than meets the eye, which is why it might end up in a landfill instead.
+Recycling a plastic bottle might seem straightforward: Chuck it in that blue bin and move on with your day.
+Rest easy knowing that bottle will see multiple incarnations in the future.
+The problem is, though, that there's more to that bottle than meets the eye, which is why it might end up in a landfill instead.

-The bottle itself is likely a type of plastic called PET, or polyethylene terephthalate.
-The label is maybe made of another type of polyethylene, or polyvinyl chloride plastic.
+The bottle itself is likely made of PET, or polyethylene terephthalate, plastic.
+The label may be made of another type of polyethene or polyvinyl chloride plastic.
 Both are recyclable, though not together.
-If there's an additive color in the bottle, that could send the bottle straight to the dump.
-And then there's the cap -- to literally top it all off -- possibly made of polypropylene, yet another type of plastic.
+If the bottle has an additive color, that could send it straight to the dump.
+And then there's the cap—to literally top it all off—possibly made of polypropylene, yet another type of plastic.

-The sheer variety of plastics in the world, and the fact that you can't simply melt them down together to make more plastic, is just one illustration of how complicated recycling plastics is.
+The sheer variety of plastics in the world and the fact that you can't simply melt them down together to make more plastic is just one illustration of how complicated recycling plastics is.
 Since 1950, the world has produced more than 9.5 billion tons of plastic, according to a report from Our World in Data.
-Less than 9% of plastics get recycled, the report also said, leaving the rest to be either discarded or incinerated.
-Sometimes they're turned into low-grade fossil fuels that environmentalists argue contributes to the production of greenhouse gasses.
+The report also said that less than 9% of plastics get recycled, leaving the rest to be either discarded or incinerated.
+Sometimes, they're turned into low-grade fossil fuels that environmentalists argue contribute to the production of greenhouse gasses.

-The upshot of a situation where humans are generating more plastic than ever ranges from projections that by 2050 there will be more plastic in the ocean than fish by weight, to the unsettling idea that every person may unknowingly consume about a credit card's worth of plastic every week, thanks to the pervasiveness of microplastics, or the tiny particle of plastics created when larger plastics are produced or broken down.
+The upshot of a situation where humans are generating more plastic than ever ranges from projections that by 2050, there will be more plastic in the ocean than fish by weight to the unsettling idea that every person may unknowingly consume a credit card's worth of plastic every week, thanks to the pervasiveness of microplastics, or the tiny particles of plastic created when larger plastics are produced or broken down.

 Still, experts in the field think there's reason to hope.